Evidence-Based Nutrient Recommendations

 4 comments

-Selenium is an essential mineral that’s needed in trace amounts.
 Selenium is involved in protection from oxidative damage, reproduction, DNA synthesis, and thyroid hormone metabolism.
-Selenium levels have been positively associated with great bone mineral density (Hoeg, 2012).
-The selenium content of plant foods depends on the selenium content of the soil where the foods were grown (Rayman, 2012).
+Selenium levels have been positively associated with greater bone mineral density (Hoeg, 2012).

 Selenium Content of Plant Foods